 In December 2002, my wife Carol and I were vacationing in Florida and decided to go bird watching in the Ding Darling National Wildlife Refuge.
-Honestly, birding is not my thing, but Carol loves it so I went to make her happy.
-We rented kayaks and slowly paddled through the mangrove swamps.
+Honestly, birding is not my thing, but Carol loves it so I went along to make her happy.
+We rented two kayaks and slowly paddled through the mangrove swamps.
 Carol was hoping to add to her lifetime list of species.
 I was just hoping to avoid “Woody,” a big alligator the kayak manager warned us about.

 After a long hour, I was lagging behind when I noticed a bird that looked different than the others.
-I took out my binoculars to get a good look.
+I took out my binoculars to get a better look.
 When I caught up with Carol I described what I had seen.
 She whipped out her bird book but couldn’t identify it, so when we returned our kayaks we went to the office for some help.

 The ranger spread out a big chart with all kinds of birds and asked me to point to what I had seen.
 “That one,” I said, tapping the bird I saw.
 The room got quiet.
 I looked up wondering if I had offended someone.
 The ranger said, ‘Are you sure that’s what you saw?”
 “Yeah,” I responded casually, “that’s it.”
 The ranger then informed me I was pointing to the Ivory-billed Woodpecker, a rare bird that was extinct.
 As we left, he chuckled and assured me there was no way I could have seen that bird in his swamp.